score-json/json/TSF/trustable/no-json-faults/NJF-08.7.md

     Erikhu1: 1.0
 ---

-The service does accept decimal points in numbers within the bounds of double.
+The service provided by nlohmann/json does accept decimal points in numbers within the bounds of double.

-sab